How We Fund

 We award operating support, project grants and planning grants.
 We also utilize a full complement of program related investments, including loans, deposits, equity and guarantees.

-In collaboration with our grantees and partners, we seek to use these grantmaking and investing tools to create pathways for vulnerable people to improve their life circumstances and join the economic mainstream.
+In collaboration with our grantees and partners, we seek to use these grantmaking and investing tools to help people improve their life circumstances and join the economic mainstream.

 Grants are awarded to organizations that advance the strategic objectives of a given program.
 In certain situations, when project proposals offer opportunities to advance the goals of multiple programs, those programs will jointly fund the proposal.